-In Matthew 12:31-32, Jesus warns the Pharisees about crossing a line that cannot be uncrossed, an act of blasphemy that is commonly called "the unpardonable sin."
-David Grabbe explores the Bible's references to this often-misunderstood subject, showing that, while rare, one could fall into it through bitterness or neglect.
+In Matthew 12:31-32, Jesus warns the Pharisees about crossing a line that cannot be uncrossed, an act commonly called 'the unpardonable sin.'

-We have learned that Jesus' command to pray always contains the advice Christians need to strengthen their relationships with God as the return of Christ nears.
-In concluding his series, Pat Higgins shows how praying always assists us in several other areas of Christian living.
+Jesus' command to pray always contains the advice Christians need to strengthen their relationships with God as the return of Christ nears.